 Councillor Skills & Experience

-Each year, Council and APEGA's Nominating Committee identify the top needs for Council.
+Each year, APEGA Council and the Nominating Committee identify the top needs for Council.
+These have been identified to ensure APEGA Council maintains the trust of the government and the public to fulfill our mandate to protect the public.
 You don't have to meet all these criteria—or any of them—to run in the election.
-The more of these that apply to you, the better suited you are for the job.
+However, the more of these that apply to you, the better suited you are for the job.

 What Does it Take to Be a Strong Councillor?

 If you're elected, in most cases you'll serve a three-year term.
 That's a big commitment—one that goes beyond attending four regular meetings a year.
-This list looks at knowledge and characteristics of a good Councillor, no matter what the year.
+The following is the knowledge and characteristics of a good Councillor, no matter what the year.

-- You have detailed knowledge of important issues or underrepresented groups
+- You have detailed knowledge of important issues in engineering and geoscience.

-- You bring a balanced perspective and problem-solving attitude to any discussion
+- You bring a balanced perspective and problem-solving attitude to every discussion.

 Top Skills & Experiences to Have as a Councillor